 You will see an indicator that it’s doing something, just give it a few seconds to reprocess it, and then it will finish.
 When you refresh it, you’re going to see the new thumbnail image has been updated.

 There, that’s better….

 And that’s how you can change that thumbnail that just represents your video as you work on it.
 As I said, it’s just really vanity more than anything.
 But I totally get it, so hopefully, that helps you out.
 Let me know if you have questions about it.
-If I can help you with anything else let me know, another than that, I’ll see you on another video.
+If I can help you with anything else let me know.